 What impact would the new rules have on European nationals after Brexit?

+New visa waiver program will have multiple effects.
 EU citizens can travel to the United Kingdom with an ID card or a legitimate passport.
 If the new guidelines presented by the Home Secretary are finalized and implemented, this will alter after Brexit.

 One of the most significant changes is that EU residents will be forced to request a digital visa waiver up to three days before traveling to the United Kingdom for short visits.
 They must also obtain the necessary security pass and pay an administrative fee.